Updated: May 24, 2026

 My Favorite Hotels in Chania

-• Luxury Hotel: Casa Delfino
+• Best Luxury Hotel in Chania Old Town: Casa Delfino

-• For Families: Domes Zeen
+• Best Chania Hotel for Families: Domes Zeen

-• For Couples: Domus Renier
+• Best Chania Hotel for Couples: Domus Renier

 The Old Town of Chania is the best place to stay for first time visitors to this magical city.